The Politics of Personalized News Aggregation: Proofs

 and $V\left(\Pi'; {\bf{a}}, K\right)=V\left(\Pi; {\bf{a}}, K\right)$ can be shown analogously.
-Compared to $\Pi$ (or $\Pi'$), the signal structure $\frac{1}{2}\Pi+\frac{1}{2}\Pi'$ generates the same utility of consumption to the representative voter in Problem (\ref{eqn_continuousproblem}) but incurs a strictly lower attention cost because $I\left(\Pi\right)$ is strictly convex in its argument (see, e.g., Theorem 2.7.4. of \cite{infortheory}).
-But then $\Pi$ isn't a solution to Problem (\ref{eqn_continuousproblem}), a contradiction.
+Compared to $\Pi$ and $\Pi'$, the signal structure that randomizes between them with equal probability generates the same consumption utility to the representative voter, and yet incurs a strictly lower attention cost because mutual information is strictly convex in the signal structure (see, e.g., Theorem 2.7.4. of \citealp{infotheory}).
+This means that $\Pi$ isn't optimal to the representative voter, a contradiction.